 Building a more engaged and productive retail workforce

-Retailers are building new digital experiences to address changing customer behavior as the market continues to evolve.
+Retailers are building new digital experiences to address changing customer behaviour as the market continues to evolve.
 But as the world of work changes and business environments become more complex, employers will need to put their people first.

 We’ve seen increased focus on experiential retail, the intersection of the online and offline world, and much more.
 These innovations are continuing to evolve, and so too are the skills needed to work with these technologies.
 When it comes to the employee experience, leading retailers are applying AI and ML in creative ways for onboarding, coverage heat mapping with prescriptive recommendations, voice assistants, identifying employee flight risk, benefits enrollment, team engagement and dynamics, and people intelligence to name a few.